bnsd55/jetty-jersey-guice-starter-kit/README.md

 mvn clean install exec:java
 ```

-Go to http://localhost:8080/msg and you will see "My message" string.
+Go to http://localhost:8080/msg and you will see some running message.

 # How to configure SSL
 1) Put your JKS files (cert and trusted) in /resources/certificates folder,